wenhuchen/WikiTables-WithLinks/README.md

 # WikiTables-WithLinks
 Crawled Wikipedia Tables with Passages for [HybridQA dataset](https://github.com/wenhuchen/HybridQA).
+[NOTE]: There was a bug in the previous version, now it's fixed and the tables have a new format listed below.

 # Folder Structure
 - tables_tok/: containing all the tables, indexed by its name and its order in the page